Aviation Access Forum (AAF)

 Queries in relation to the AAF can be sent to: AAF_secretariat@infrastructure.gov.au.

 The AAF is made up of members from:

-- organisations representing passengers with disability, including the Australian Federation of Disability Organisations, Physical Disability Australia, National Disability Services, Paraquad, the Deafness Forum of Australia, and Inclusion Australia
+- organisations representing passengers with disability, including the Australian Federation of Disability Organisations, Physical Disability Australia, National Disability Services, Paraquad, the Deafness Forum of Australia, Spinal Cord Injuries Australia and Inclusion Australia

-- Australian Government agencies, including the Attorney-General's Department, the Department of Infrastructure, Regional Development and Cities, the Civil Aviation Safety Authority (CASA), the Department of Social Services and the Australian Human Rights Commission
+- Australian Government agencies, including the Attorney-General's Department, the Department of Infrastructure, Transport, Cities and Regional Development, the Civil Aviation Safety Authority (CASA), the Department of Social Services and the Australian Human Rights Commission

-The AAF is chaired by the Department of Infrastructure, Regional Development and Cities, which also provides Secretariat support.
+The AAF is chaired by the Department of Infrastructure, Transport, Cities and Regional Development, which also provides Secretariat support.